Tajikistan Water Supply and Sanitation (Phase II)

 - Effective, transparent and streamlined processes and mechanisms are in place and implemented at the district level for the investment, operation and regulation of Drinking Water Supply and Sanitation systems in the project targeted districts

-- 15000 Women, men and children have improved health with a reduction of water borne diseases and saved time by having access to safe drinking water within 75 m in rural areas
+- 6,560 people (3,261 men and 3,299 women) from Dahana and Ziraki Jamoats of Kulob district have improved health with a reduction of water borne diseases and saved time by having access to safe drinking water;

-- Both women and men in rural communities of 3 Districts have the knowledge and capacity to act to increase and safeguard their access to safe drinking water and sanitation, thereby promoting gender equality.
-3,000 people are reached by the campaigns, and 10 monitoring specialist (at least 8 women) are trained on social accountability and monitoring tools
+- Both women and men in rural communities of Kulob district have the knowledge and capacity to act to increase and safeguard their access to safe drinking water and sanitation, thereby promoting gender equality.
+270 women are reached by the campaigns, and 10 monitoring specialist (at least 8 women) are trained on social accountability and monitoring tools

 Project expected results